 But speaking from personal experience, a child with an anxiety disorder will need more support than reading books.

-If know a child who feels anxious or worries frequently, you know that these feelings can be big and overwhelming for children.
-And, most of us aren’t therapists, so we don’t know what to say or do.
+If you know a child who feels anxious or worries frequently, you know that these feelings can be big and overwhelming for children.
+And most of us aren’t therapists, so we don’t know what to say or do.

-Start by knowing the difference between situational worries (starting school, thunderstorms, the dark) and persistent anxious thoughts that might be symptomatic of an anxiety disorder and need professional help.
+Start by learning about the difference between situational worries (starting school, thunderstorms, the dark) and persistent anxious thoughts that might be symptomatic of an anxiety disorder and need professional help.

 The picture books about worries on this list are a good place to start in your efforts to support a child with worries.

-The chapter and middle-grade books on this list are stories with characters who are dealing with debilitating anxiety, which may or may not lead to behaviors like OCD or panic attacks or be experienced with other mental health issues such as depression.
+The chapter books and middle grade anxiety books on this list are stories with characters who are dealing with debilitating anxiety, which may or may not lead to behaviors like OCD or panic attacks or be experienced with other mental health issues such as depression.
 In addition, social anxiety can be a debilitating issue that also needs support.